-- and management for miners and communities living around mines - Most jobs in industrial mining are highly skilled, limiting the potential of the industry for reintegration opportunities - Service economies around mining sites create job opportunities, but protection and means of preventing labourexploitation should be ensured if these are promoted as reintegration opportunities - Lack of transparency in granting mine concessions may cause resentment and conflict between community and mining company or community and government - Lack of regulation for artisanal miners may cause labour-exploitation, use of child labour, contamination of environment and related occupational and health risks - Potential capture of mines and profits by former members of armed groups can reignite hostilities
+- Direct impacts from mining can pose risks to livelihoods, including land degradation, freshwater depletion, soil contamination and hazardous waste contamination. - Social risks related to mining include population growth in mining areas, increased levels of violence against women, and high levels of HIV/AIDS, as well as problems regarding land tenure and management for miners and communities living around mines. - Most jobs in industrial mining are highly skilled, limiting the potential of the industry for reintegration opportunities. - Service economies around mining sites create job opportunities, but also have the potential to pose labour exploitation risks. - Lack of transparency in granting mine concessions may cause resentment and conflict between the community and the mining company involved or between the community and Government. - Lack of regulation for artisanal miners may result in labour exploitation, use of child labour, contamination of environment and related occupational and health risks. - Potential capture of mines and profits by former members of armed groups can reignite hostilities.

-- support efforts to formalize artisanal mining sites. - Working together with government counterparts and local authorities to develop labour protection measures and regulations and require due diligence requirements and transparency and accountability by companies in mineral supply chains will help to consolidate sound natural resource governance and ensure greater protection for DDR participants and local people engaged in the mining sector - Relations between communities and government can improve through transparent concession processes and equitable distribution of economic benefits
+- Promote mining as a source of employment for local communities and ex-combatants, as appropriate. - Support the creation of job and business opportunities (especially for women) in infrastructure and services development in communities surrounding the mines. - Employ DDR processes to support mining trading centres to allow market access and information to artisanal miners, as well as support efforts to formalize artisanal mining sites. - Work with government counterparts and local authorities to develop labour protection measures and regulations and require due diligence, transparency and accountability by companies in mineral supply chains to help consolidate sound natural resource governance and ensure greater protection for DDR participants and local people engaged in the mining sector. - Establishing transparent concession processes and equitable distribution of economic benefits can improve relations between communities and Government.